 Whole wheat bread

-Down syndrome, some anemias (including sickle cell and thalassemia), and acrodermatitis enteropathica, an inherited condition that affects the skin, hair, and intestinal tract, increase the need for zinc.
-Other reasons for increased need include extensive burns, diabetes, prolonged stress or trauma, and chronic use of diuretics.
+Certain conditions increase the need for zinc.
+They include Down syndrome and some anemias, including sickle cell and thalassemia.
+They also include acrodermatitis enteropathica, an inherited issue that affects the skin, hair, and intestinal tract.
+Other reasons for increased need include extensive burns, diabetes, prolonged stress or trauma, and using diuretics for a long time.

 Red wine and lactose in milk aid in zinc absorption.

-Infants absorb zinc from breast milk extremely well.
+Infants absorb zinc from breast milk well.
 Breast milk has a zinc-binding enzyme that enhances the ability of infants to absorb zinc through the intestine.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR